Brayford Medical Practice

 Same day appointments

 We are a busy practice, and providing some same day appointments makes it easier for you to see a doctor quickly.
-Please phone the surgery at 8.00am for a same day appointment or use the online facility.
+Please phone the surgery at 8.00am for a same day appointment or use eConsult on the home page.
+Please be aware that the phones are very busy in the morning and it may take several attempts for you to get through.

 SMS Texting Reminders

-The Practice will be sending text message reminders.
+The practice will be sending relevant heathcare text message reminders to patients.
 Please ensure you have given us you mobile telephone number and consent and we will use it to send an SMS text message to remind you of your appointment.

 08:00 until 18:30